 - 1. The student will be expected to show reasonable progress in each of the following areas: - a.
 Knowledge of effective study strategies - b.
 Ability to apply effectively, reading and study strategies - c.
 Improvement in both vocabulary and reading efficiency - 2.
-Students will receive a letter grade (A through F) based upon the following: - Attendance and class participation (4 points are awarded to students for participation in activities) Note: If you are not in attendance, no participation points will be awarded, nor can they be made up.
-CLASS ATTENDANCE IS ESSENTIAL FOR A PASSING GRADE IN THIS CLASS!
-Students with extended absences due to an illness or other unforeseen circumstances must speak with the instructor and provide verification. - b.
+Students will receive a letter grade (A through F) based upon the following: - a.
+Attendance and class participation (4 points are awarded to students for participation in activities) Note: If you are not in attendance, no participation points will be awarded, nor can they be made up.
+CLASS ATTENDANCE IS ESSENTIAL TO A PASSING GRADE IN THIS CLASS!
+Students with extended absences due to an illness or other unforeseen circumstances must speak with the professor and provide verification. - b.
 Class assignments - c.
 Tests and quizzes - d.
-Reading Strategies - e.
-Autobiography paralleled to a book - f.
-Book presentation and Hero's presentation - g.
-Final grade: Points will be averaged together for participation, quizzes, projects, class assignments, reading strategies, mid-term and final exam. - 3.
+Reading Summaries - e.
+Reading from a selected novel - f.
+Hero's presentation - g.
+Final Grade: Points will be averaged together for participation, quizzes, projects, class assignments, reading summaries, mid-term and final exam. - 3.
 The following grading standard will be used on most assignments: - a.
 4 pts outstanding work on all points of criteria - b.
-3 pts average work on all points of criteria - c.
-2 pts work shows marked deficit on all points of criteria - d.
-1 pt. -- inadequate work on all points of criteria - e.
-0 pt. -- work not submitted or does not meet intent of assignment - 4.
+3 pts -average work on all points of criteria - c.
+2 pts -work shows marked deficit on all points of criteria - d.
+1 pt -- inadequate work on all points of criteria - e.
+0 pt -- work not submitted or does not meet intent of assignment - 4.
 Points will be averaged together for all assignments, tests, and other requirements and graded as follows: - a.
 100% 90% A - b.
 89% 80% B - c.
 79% 70% C - d.
 69% 60% D - e.
 59% -below F - 5.
-Quizzes will assess the knowledge of the material taught in class.
-The instructor will give further instructions on the nature of the quizzes.
+Quizzes will be held each week for assessing the knowledge of the material taught in class.
+The instructor will give further instructions on the nature of the quizzes. - 6.
+Novel: Reading from a pre-selected novel will be conducted during the lab portion of this class.
+Students will be expected to read and then answer a question[s] over the reading.
+This is an in-class activity and CAN NOT be made up.